 Scope and Content note This collection is comprised of the single bound volume.
 The original account was written in 1798 & 1799.
 This copy, in an unknown hand, was likely written in the latter half of the 19th century.
 The volume describes Isaac Coates, Joshua Sharpless, and John Pierce's travel to Native American reservations on behalf of the Philadelphia Yearly Meeting Indian Committee, and the work they did while there.

-Overview Primarily the letters of the interconnected Philadelphia-area Quaker families, Allen and Roberts in the period 1846-1931.
-The predominant letter writers are Sarah H. Roberts Allen and her daughter, Susan Janney Allen and Lillie Allen, as well as Lizzie Roberts, though there are a considerable number from Samuel Allen, inventor of some agricultural tools as well as the "flexible flyer" sled.
+Overview Primarily the letters of the interconnected Philadelphia-area Quaker families, Allen and Roberts, in the period 1846-1931.
+The predominant letter writers are Sarah H. Roberts Allen, Susan Janney Allen, and Lillie Allen, as well as Lizzie Roberts, though there are a considerable number from Samuel Allen, inventor of some agricultural tools as well as the "flexible flyer" sled.

 Scope and Content note This collection is comprised of the single volume commonplace book of Elizabeth Allinson.
 Includes reflections upon the death of George Dillwyn, poetry, sketch of Martha Cooper Allinson, quotes and extracts, Quaker testimonies, obituaries for Abigail Barker, Sybil Allinson, Susanna Bigg.